phaustin/a301_students_eoas/notebooks/assignments/assign5_handin.md

 +++ {"tags": [], "user_expressions": []}

 (assign5)=
-# Assignment 5 Landsat handin
+# Assignment 5 Handin

+Hand in this notebook with answers to the 3 questions (2 Landsat, 1 Marshall Palmer)

 +++ {"tags": [], "user_expressions": []}

 ## Preliminaries

-There are two questions below with cells to place your code and comments.
+There are two Landsat questions below with cells to place your code and comments.
 Before you do that, you'll need to run the {ref}`week10:write_geotiff` notebook to download your windowed landsat scenes into a folder.

-(Hand in the Marshall-Palmer question in a separate notebook)
+There is a third question that can be uploaded as a handwritten pdf, with a cell to do the numerical integration

 ```{code-cell} ipython3
 import numpy